nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/connecting-nuxeo-to-the-database.md

 *   Repository backend: Microsoft SQL Server XA
 *   Services backend: Microsoft SQL Server XA

-The Open Source jTDS driver should be used and is already shipped with Nuxeo (the official Microsoft JDBC driver has problems).
+The Microsoft JDBC driver is already shipped with Nuxeo.

-The JAR (for instance `jtds-1.3.0.jar`) is located in `$NUXEO/lib/`.&nbsp;
+The JAR (for instance `sqljdbc-4.2.6420.jar`) is located in `$NUXEO/lib/`.

 See the page [Microsoft SQL Server]({{page page='microsoft-sql-server'}}) for more information on the database configuration.